14 Top Attractions & Things to Do in Yosemite National Park

 The most famous and beautiful section of the park is Yosemite Valley, home to big-name tourist attractions, like Half Dome, El Capitan, and Yosemite Falls.

-You can find things to do all over the park, from hiking, biking, and climbing, to visiting museums and galleries.
-For more details, have a look at our list of the top attractions in Yosemite National Park.
+For more details, have a look at our list of the top attractions and things to do in Yosemite National Park.

 1. Yosemite Falls